What Is Hyponatremia?

+Hyponatremia (low blood sodium) is a condition that means you don’t have enough sodium in your blood.
 You need some sodium in your bloodstream to control how much water is in and around the cells in your body.

-If the sodium in your blood is too low, you have a condition called hyponatremia.
 It can happen because of certain medical conditions, some medicines you might be taking, or if you drink too much water.

 You may not have any symptoms if your hyponatremia is very mild.
 Symptoms usually appear when your level of sodium suddenly rises or drops.

 - Nausea with vomiting

 - Headache or confusion

 - Cramps or spasms in your muscles

 If you know you are at risk of hyponatremia and start seeing symptoms, call your doctor.
 If your symptoms are severe, you may need immediate care.
 Seek emergency care if you have: